pydanny/pycon2012-oauth-sprint/index.rst

 Monday
 ------

-OAuthlib_ and general cleanup
+OAuthLib_ and general cleanup

-* Idan Gazit and a select group of others work to get OAuthlib_ to a state where consumer and provider authors can use this new library.
+* Idan Gazit and a select group of others work to get OAuthLib_ to a state where consumer and provider authors can use this new library.

     * .. warning:: I can't put up a wall around Idan, so I'm going to ask that people refrain from distracting him until OAuthlib is ready to go.

-* Create OAuthlib_ documentation and tests. **I'll be putting up rules for pull requests for this shortly**.
+* Create OAuthLib_ documentation and tests. **I'll be putting up rules for pull requests for this shortly**.

 * Authors of existing OAuth Consumer and Provider tools can: